Key Takeaways

 Buyers want 3-5 years of financial statements that tell a consistent story.
 If your books are a mix of cash and accrual accounting, your add-backs are aggressive, or your normalized EBITDA doesn't match your tax returns, the buyer's CPA will flag every inconsistency.
 Each flag becomes a price reduction conversation.

 Exit planning is the process of systematically eliminating these risks before a buyer ever enters the picture.
+For a thorough look at whether your business passes the threshold, read our guide to signs your business is ready to sell.

 The Exit Planning Timeline: A Legal Roadmap